wborgeaud/python-pippenger/README.md

 Elliptic curves, however, have a far more expensive addition operation.
 Therefore, the savings in the total number of group operation yields great savings in time too.

-We perform the same computation as before, this time measuring the time.
+We use the same setup as before, this time measuring the time.

 Here are the results for the curves SECP256k1, NIST192p, NIST224p, NIST256p, NIST384p, NIST521p:
 ![EC](images/performance_ec.png)
 We see that Pippenger's algorithm is much faster than the naive methods for all elliptic curves.
 This observation holds in general for groups where the group operation is expensive.

+## Where is it useful
+The main application (that I know of) of Pippenger's algorithm is in cryptography.
+Many cryptographic schemes relying on the Discrete Logarithm assumption (or related ones) perform a multi-exponentiation at some point.

+For example [bulletproofs](https://crypto.stanford.edu/bulletproofs/) make use of multi-exponentiation **because** they are so much faster than aggregating individual exponentiations.